winston0410/vim-tutorial/tutorial.md

      mode.

   5. Use  e  to move to the next incomplete word and repeat steps 3 and 4.

----> This li will allow you to pract appendi text to a line.
----> This line will allow you to practice appending text to a line.
+This line will allow you to practice appending text to a line.

 NOTE:  a, i and A all go to the same Insert mode, the only difference is where
        the characters are inserted.